Responsive Web Design with Bootstrap Hands-On

 - 4:30pm - 5:00pm: Hands-on, instructor-guided practice applying what you've learned to keep building out your responsive Bootstrap website.

-This class requires you to bring your own computer.
 You will need Sublime Text Editor (it's free).
 You can use a preferred text editor but this is the one the instructor will use and highly recommends.